 Where the design community meets.

-Designer at Webflow Joined almost 5 years ago via an invitation from Allan G.
+Designer at Webflow Joined over 5 years ago via an invitation from Allan G.

 Hi everyone!
 I'm excited to announce the Webflow University, a completely free resource for anyone who wants to get into web design or just wants to design/build their own website.
 It includes 120 new videos organized into 8 courses that we'll continue to develop.
 Our mission is to make building for the web more accessible to everyone, whether or not they know code.